josecv/ebpf-userspace-exporter/README.md

 ## Why?

-The existing [ebpf_exporter](https://github.com/cloudflare/ebpf_exporter) allows for collection of system-wide eBPF metrics such as kprobes, but does not expose any facilities for exporting metrics from userspace probes.
+The existing [ebpf_exporter](https://github.com/cloudflare/ebpf_exporter) allows for collection of system-wide metrics via eBPF kernel probes, but does not expose any facilities for exporting metrics from userspace probes.
 These metrics can be quite useful in illuminating aspects of a running process; see the [examples](./examples) for some use cases.

-Generally, one cannot attach userspace probes to a process in a different namespace, limiting the feasibility of userspace probes in containerized environments.
+Generally, one cannot attach userspace probes to a process in a different process namespace, limiting the feasibility of userspace probes in containerized environments.
 To work around this, this exporter is designed to run as a [sidecar with namespace sharing](https://kubernetes.io/docs/tasks/configure-pod-container/share-process-namespace/)

 ## Prerequisites